Đà Nẵng exhibition features rare insects endemic to VN

 It is jointly organised by Duy Tân University and Đà Lạt University, both renowned for their insect and biodiversity research.

-The items on display are the result of extensive collaborative research and fieldwork by the two.
+The items on display are the result of extensive collaborative research and fieldwork by the two universities.

 The exhibition highlights the biological and ecological characteristics of insects, emphasising their significance to both nature and human life, such as their roles in pollination, pest control, medicinal and food production, and biotechnology.